canonical/charmed-nodejs-boilerplate/docs/howtos/integrate-cos-lite.md

     *Replace `nodejs-app`, `<rock-name>`, and `<rock-version>` with your actual application details.*

 By following these steps, your Node.js application will be integrated with a locally deployed COS Lite stack, allowing you to monitor its performance and collect logs.

+## Next Steps

+With COS Lite integration complete, you may also want to:

+* [Integrate with NGINX Ingress](./integrate-nginx-ingress.md) to expose your application's external access.